AppAmbit/appambit-sdk-maui/AppAmbitMaui/readme.md

 Analytics.TrackEvent("Order Placed");
 ```

-## No internet access

-When there isn't any network connectivity, the SDK saves information in the local storage.
-Once the device gets internet access back, the SDK will send data to the AppAmbit portal.
+## Offline Behavior

+If the device is offline, the SDK will store sesssions, events, logs, and crashes locally.
+Once internet connectivity is restored, the SDK will automatically send the stored sesssions, events, logs, and crashes in batches.

+## Network Connectivity Handling

+- If the device transitions from offline to online, any pending requests are retried immediately.

 ## License